Differential Equations as Fixpoints and Games: Relative Completeness for Rational

-Relative completeness of \rationaldifferentialgamelogic is shown through an equivalent reduction from \dLmurat to \systemicdlmus.
-The idea of the reduction is to turn the \emph{fixpoint constructs} of \dLmurat into \emph{first-order quantifiers}, which yields a compositional and fully local translation.
+Every \dLmurat formula is provably reducible to an equivalent \dL formula and consequently \rationaldifferentialgamelogic is complete relative to \dL.
+This is shown through an equivalent reduction from \dLmurat to \systemicdlmus, which are equivalent to \dGLrat and \dL respectively.
+The idea of the reduction is to turn the \emph{fixpoint constructs} of \dLmurat into \emph{first-order quantifiers} in a compositional and fully local translation.
 To turn a fixpoint into a variable, the necessary information about the fixpoint is encoded in a single \ivarname.
 The crucial insight is that the entire (potentially uncountable) fixpoint does not need to be represented.
-Thanks to the countable branching of \dLmurat, it suffices to represent the \emph{reachable} states of the fixpoint.
+Because \dLmurat is only countably branching, it suffices to represent the \emph{reachable} states of the fixpoint.
+A coding to represent countable infinite sequences of numbers in \dL \cite{DBLP:journals/tocl/Platzer17} is used and with an additional \selection axiom these representations of infinite sequences can be reasoned about deductively.
+(See \Cref{sec:apptreecoding} for the technical details.)